marelab/rfid-door/README.md

 ```
 * Can be powered by AC RingBell transformer directly no seperate power source need at the installation spot
 * No mechanical Relais just Silicon Door coil is driven by smal opto mosfet
-* Current start limitation of the door coil to save the mosfet and IC during current breakdown when the door coil get activated
+* Currentlimitation of the door coil to limit the current breakdown while magentic lock is activated
 * 5V kompatible Wiegand DO/D1 Lines as default
 ```